 The House’s design takes its inspiration from the surrounding seaside ambience and local Art Deco architecture.

-Local House membership provides access to Little Beach House Brighton (£1,100), and Every House membership allows members to visit Soho Houses across the globe.
+Local House membership provides access to Brighton Beach House (£1,100), and Every House membership allows members to visit Soho Houses across the globe.